dobin/yookiterm-challenges/challenge09/challenge09.md

-# Simple Buffer overflow
+# Simple Buffer overflow - Change local variable

 ## Intro

 We will perform a simple buffer overflow on a binary.
-This overflow will change the function flow, which enables us to gain "admin" privileges.
+This overflow will change a sensitive variable, and based on this the function flow, which enables us to gain "admin" privileges.

 ## Goal